Acupuncture Reduces The Length Of Labour And The Need For Oxytocin

 These findings remained significant also when multiple regression was performed, controlling for potentially confounding factors like parity, epidural analgesia, and birth weight.

-Acupuncture may be a good alternative or complement to pharmacological methods in the effort to facilitate birth and provide normal delivery for women with prelabor rupture of membranes.
+Acupuncture may be a good alternative or complement to pharmacological methods such as oxytocin in the effort to facilitate birth and provide normal delivery for women with prelabor rupture of membranes.

 Gaudernack (2006) Acupuncture administered after spontaneous rupture of membranes at term significantly reduces the length of birth and use of oxytocin.
 A randomized controlled trial.
 Acta Obstetricia et Gynecologica; 85: 1348,1353.
 DOI: 10.1080/00016340600935839.